 Caesar’s death also clearly indicates that the Roman Senate was never going to stand for a self-declared dictator.
 Their tolerance of such an act could have led to a trend among subsequent heirs of Caesar to declare themselves dictators as well.
 More importantly, Caesar had planned a fully fledged expansion of Rome which he intended to start with the invasion of mighty Persia.
 This plan never happened.
 Had he lived to successfully invade Persia, historians believe that he had further aspirations to go even further than the boundaries that had previously been established by the likes of Alexander the Great.

 1. Pop Culture

-Perhaps it was in the Shakespearean tragedy aptly named ‘The Tragedy of Julius Caesar’ where his name became truly immortalized.
-Although the tragedy more of detailed Brutus’ struggle in between honoring his friendship and loyalty for Caesar and his duty towards preserving the Roman republic, its depiction of Caesar’s murder mesmerized readers and onlookers alike.
-This Shakespearean literature is still played as an enigmatic piece of historical drama in modern theaters.
-The incidents of the play have also been depicted on cinematic screen in form of various adaptations.
+Perhaps it was in the Shakespearean play aptly named The Tragedy of Julius Caesar where his name became truly immortalized.
+Although the tragedy detailed more of Brutus’ struggle to honor his friendship and loyalty for Caesar and his duty towards preserving the Roman Republic, the play’s enactment of Caesar’s murder mesmerized audiences.
+This Shakespearean play is still staged as an enigmatic piece of historical drama in modern theaters, and the action has also been depicted in various film and TV adaptations.

 Without doubt, the assassination of Julius Caesar on the Ides of March is one of the most notorious events in the history of ancient Rome.
 It is also an event which led to huge repercussions and ramifications.
 The death of Caesar caused such ripples across contemporary Rome that the very foundations of the Roman Republic were shaken to pieces, only to be replaced by the new imperial Rome.
 However ghastly the death of Caesar was, it truly opened the door for a far more stable Roman Empire and the eventual flourishing of the Augustan era.